pupupulp/javascript-design-patterns/README.md

 # javascript-design-patterns
-A collection of code samples for different design patterns
+A collection of sample code implementation of different design patterns used on development using javascript.

+run codes using `node <filename>.js`